xionluhnis/zigfy/README.md

 =============
 `zigfy` is a JQuery plugin.
 Thus you obviously want to have JQuery (and you should include it before including *zigfy*).
 You need to include the CSS and Javascript files (as well as image resources if you want to use the same):
+  * `img.preload.js` - an extension for jquery to preload images
-  * `jquery.zigfy.js` - the actual Javascript extension
+  * `jquery.zigfy.js` - the actual Javascript gallery extension
   * `zigfy.css` - the basic style for *zigfy*

 And that's it!